xshi0603/softdev-project1/README.md

 http://news.gallup.com/poll/125648/obama-approval-among-states-hawaii-warmest-obama.aspx

 ## Relevance/Significance
-The multiple scatterplots will show the relationships between life expectancy in states across the US and factors that we believe can influence life expectancy, such as GDP per capita, amount of unemployment, average alcohol consumption, etc. Using these multiple sets of data in comparison to life expectancy can show us trends and help us generalize the effects of a certain aspects of a state that can influence its life expectancy.
+The multiple scatterplots will show the relationships between life expectancy in states across the US and factors that we believe can influence life expectancy, such as GDP per capita, unemployment, average alcohol consumption, etc. Comparing these  sets of data to life expectancy can show us trends and help us generalize the effects of a certain aspects that can influence its life expectancy.

 ## Data Visualization
 We will create a scatterplot with the y-axis being the average life expectancy.
 The x-axis will vary between different factors that the user will be able to choose from.
 After choosing the x-axis, we will use D3 to plot the points on the scatterplot and create a line of best fit.
 In addition, we will calculate the linear regression in order to figure out the correlation between the graphs.
 By hovering over each point on the scatterplot, the user will be show that point's state, GDP, and whatever other factor is being compared.
 Given enough time, we may also incorperate time into this and include a scroll bar that takes you through years of data showing the growth of life expectancy and other factors over time.

+## Use of D3

+We will use D3 in order to accomplish many tasks such as...
+  -

 ## Mockup